YINWIZHANG/yinwei_zhang.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "SIE 406/506 Quality Engineering"
 collection: teaching
-type: "Undergraduate course"
+type: "Undergraduate/graduate course"
-permalink: /teaching/2014-spring-teaching-1
-venue: "University 1, Department"
-date: 2014-01-01
+venue: "The University of Arizona, Systems and Industrial Engineering Dept"
-location: "City, Country"
+location: "Tucson, Arizona"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.